SilviaTerra wants to bring the benefits of carbon offsets to every landowner everywhere – TechCrunch

 It’s more than just carbon markets, as well.
 The tools that SilviaTerra have created can be used for wildfire mitigation as well.
 “We’re at the right place at the right time with the right data and the right tools,” said Nova.
 “It’s about connecting that data to the decision and the economics of all this.”

 The launch of the SilviaTerra exchange gives large buyers a vetted source to offset carbon.
-In some ways its an enterprise corollary to the work being done by startups like Wren, another Union Square Ventures investment, that focuses on offsetting the carbon footprint of everyday consumers.
+In some ways it’s an enterprise corollary to the work being done by startups like Wren, another Union Square Ventures investment, that focuses on offsetting the carbon footprint of everyday consumers.
 It’s also a competitor to companies like Pachama, which are trying to provide similar forest offsets at scale, or 3Degrees Inc. or South Pole.

 Under a Biden administration there’s even more of an opportunity for these offset companies, the founders said, given discussions underway to establish a Carbon Bank.
 Established through the existing Commodity Credit Corp. run by the Department of Agriculture, the Carbon Bank would pay farmers and landowners across the U.S. for forestry and agricultural carbon offset projects.